rsdoiel/BlogIt/Simplifying_BlogIt.md

 I am updating the way my website and blog are is built.
 I am adopting [FlatLake](https://flatlake.app) for fulfill the role of aggregator.
 This changes the role __BlogIt__ plays.
 Since I am relying on an off the shelf tool to perform front matter aggregation it becomes more important to make the front matter consist.
 The new priorities for __BlogIt__ are.

-1. Curating the front matter of the CommonMark document
+1. Curating the front matter of CommonMark documents
-2. When ready to publish, update the font matter and Copy CommonMark document into the blog directory tree
+2. Publishing (staging) CommonMark documents in the blog directory tree

 With curating front matter the priority some additional features will be helpful.